Archimydes/backend-coding-challenge/backend-coding-problem.md

     Email
     Password

-* Email id format validation needs to be done in signup API
+* Email ID format validation needs to be done in signup API

 ### Authentication
 As a user/admin I should be able to login with my email and password.
 On successful login, I should get the user object as a response containing the below given details.